VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector User Guide.md

 **Workitem Status  sync**

-Changing status to [Done] in Azure DevOps will make the state change from [Delegated] to [Pending Resolved] in Service Desk Plus MSP.
+Changing status to [Done] in Azure DevOps will make the state change from [Delegated] to [Pending Resolved] in ServiceDesk Plus MSP.

 **Workitem Discussion  sync**

-Discussions commented  in Azure DevOps will be synced to Service Desk Plus MSP as notes.
+Discussions commented  in Azure DevOps will be synced to ServiceDesk Plus MSP as notes.

 #### SDP to Azure DevOps sync

 **Requesters replies sync**

-In case requester who owns the request or requester with whom request has been shared clicks [Reply] in Service Desk Plus MSP form and leaves a comment, this comment will be synced to Azure DevOps board.
-(All replies that have <span  style="color:red">red</span> envelope icon in Service Desk Plus MSP will be synced).
+In case requester who owns the request or requester with whom request has been shared clicks [Reply] in ServiceDesk Plus MSP form and leaves a comment, this comment will be synced to Azure DevOps board.
+(All replies that have <span  style="color:red">red</span> envelope icon in ServiceDesk Plus MSP will be synced).

 **Important!**
 The following sync scenarios are not supported: